cakef0x/SSA-eAIP/docs/Aerodromes/Reunion/Saint Denis Roland Garros (FMEE)/tower.md

 # Tower
-The Roland Garros CTR is controlled by the dedicated ATS unit, "Roland Garros Tower" (FMEE_TWR) on 119.400.
-TWR will be responsible for the movements on the runway, as well as the responsibility of ensuring safety amongst VFR aircraft operating in the circuit or within the Mauritius CTR from GND - 6500ft MSL.
+The Saint-Denis CTR is controlled by the dedicated ATS unit, "Roland Garros Tower" (FMEE_TWR) on 119.400.
+TWR will be responsible for the movements on the runway, as well as the responsibility of ensuring safety amongst VFR aircraft operating in the circuit or within the Roland Garros CTR from GND - 6500ft MSL.

+!!! note
+    The Saint-Denis CTR airspace is designated as Class D, which means that separation services cannot not provided to VFR traffic.

 !!! note
     Departure handoffs go to Roland Garros Approach (FMEE_APP) on frequency 127.200.